Birds of Prey drags its feet a little too much at times, but Harley’s fabulous emancipation is still a zany action-comedy from start to end.

 In spite of several (partial) misfires from the past, I still look forward to DCEU movies.
 Including those starring the actors from past entries.

-If you watch the animated DC shows, I’m sure you’d agree too that DC does, on the whole, knows how to chain together a compelling or unforgettable story.
-What’s missing from the cinematic movies, IMO, are confidence and character.
-The latter as in DC’s own recognizable approach/formula.
+If you watch the animated DC movies, I’m sure you’d agree too that DC does, on the whole, knows how to chain together a compelling or unforgettable story.
+What’s missing from the cinematic movies, IMO, are usually confidence and character.
+The latter referring to DC’s own recognizable approach/formula.
 One that’s not born of desperation to emulate its arch-rival’s cinematic domination.

 Which, if said, wouldn’t be an unfair accusation, although I have to highlight DC and Marvel comics have been cloning each other for decades.
 This aside, Birds of Prey does shine with its own merits, these being: Margot’s fantastic second portrayal of Harley Quinn, the fun and appropriate soundtrack, and the various comic book like / Gotham settings.
 (That Funhouse!
 Mr. J will approve)

-The supporting cast threw in commendable performances as well, in particular, Ewan McGregor seduces with his semi-delirious version of Black Mask.
-In many ways, I wish his version would, one way or another, face off with the next Batman to step onto the big screen.
+Incidentally, the supporting cast threw in commendable performances as well; Ewan McGregor absolutely seduces with his semi-delirious version of Black Mask.
+In many ways, I wish this version would, one way or another, face off with the next Batman to step onto the big screen.
 Hey, who knows, given the story flow, this might just happen!